-Prac ust show ng to IB World ring the rogramme Planning is in progress 1.
-Assessment at the school aligns with the requirements of the programme(s). √ (2) a.
-Assessment of student learning is based on the objectives and assessment criteria specific to each subject. √ (2) 2.
-The school communicates its assessment philosophy, policy and procedures to the school community. ✓ 3.
-The school uses a range of strategies and tools to assess student learning. ✓ 4.
-The school provides students with feedback to inform and improve their learning. ✓ 5.
-The school has systems for recording student progress aligned with the assessment philosophy of the programme(s). ✓ 6.
-The school has systems for reporting student progress, aligned with the assessment philosophy of the programme(s).
-1 7.
-The school analyses assessment data to inform teaching and learning.
-8. The school provides opportunities for students to participate in, and reflect on, the assessment of their work. ✓ 9.
-The school has systems in place to ensure that all students can demonstrate a consolidation of their learning through the completion of the Primary Years Programme exhibition, the Middle Years Programme personal project and the Diploma Programme extended essay, depending on the programme(s) offered. √
+Praction A school must show the following to be become an IB World School offering the Career-related Programme In place Planning is in progress 1.
+Ass sessment at the school aligns with the requirements of the programme. ✓ a.
+Assessment of student learning is based on the objectives and assessment criteria specific to each DP course. ✓ b.
+Assessment of student learning is based on the objectives and assessment criteria of the reflective project. ✓ C. Teachers engage in the process of standardization in assessing student work. ✓ d.
+Formative and summative assessment are an integral part of the teaching and learning process in language development, personal and professional skills, and service learning. ✓ 2. e school communicates its assessment philosophy, policy and procedures he school community. ✓ 3.
+The e school uses a range of strategies and tools to assess student learning. √ 4. e school provides students with feedback to inform and improve their rning. √ a.
+The school incorporates formative assessment techniques when assessing the personal and professional skills component of the CP core. ✓ 5. e school has systems for recording student progress aligned with the sessment philosophy of the programme. √ 6. e school has systems for reporting student progress aligned with the sessment philosophy of the programme(s). ✓ 7.
+The e school analyses assessment data to inform teaching and learning.
+8. e school provides opportunities for students to participate in, and reflect on, assessment of their work. ✓ 9. cor the MY e school has systems in place to ensure that all students can demonstrate insolidation of their learning through the completion of the PYP exhibition, MYP personal project (or community project for programmes that end in 'P year 3 or 4), DP extended essay and the CP reflective project, depending the programme(s) offered. √